 Smileys: Premise, originality, editing, Christopher Abbott

-Frowneys: Screenplay and directing problems
+Frowneys: Minor issues with screenplay and directing

 What would one do with knowledge about my drapes?
 Do they judge my interior design skills?